scli-James/youtube-summarizer/README.md

 5. Log the summary in console

 ## TODOs:
-1. Figure out the maximum length of a message that chatgpt can handle
 2. Figure out how to tell chatgpt to shut up while we send the transcript blocks
 3. Figure out how to tell chatgpt to summarize based on our instructions